DougHennig/FoxGet/README.md

     - Optionally, a path to download this file to.
 If it isn't specified, the file is downloaded to a temporary path.
 In this case, since we don't have anything else to do with the file (such as extracting it if it's a ZIP file), we'll download directly to the folder for the package, specified in the cPackagePath property.

-FoxGet creates the Packages folder if it doesn't already exists, creates a folder for the package in Packages, downloads all files you specified by calling AddFile, adds them to the project if the second parameter to AddFile is .T., and updates Packages\Packages.dbf.
+FoxGet creates the Packages folder if it doesn't already exists, creates a folder for the package in Packages, downloads all files you specified by calling AddFile, adds them to the project if the second parameter to AddFile is .T., and updates Packages\Packages.xml.
 So, in this installer, there's nothing custom we have to do other than specifying the file to download.

 Here's a more complicated installer.